saeed3e/grunt-rollup-babel/README.md

 ### 1: Create a directory name like :
 mkdir myProject

-and insdie myProject directory create src and dest direcotry.
+and inside myProject directory create, src and dest directory.

 ```
 myProject